-The Ph.D. program consists of the History and Theory track and the Computation and Energy track.
-The interdisciplinary nature of the program stresses the relationship of architecture, urbanism, landscape, and building technologies to their cultural, social and political milieu.
-Supported by strong affiliations with other departments in the humanities, sciences, and social sciences, the programs have developed a comprehensive approach to the study of the field.
+The interdisciplinary nature of the doctoral (Ph.D.) program stresses the relationship of architecture, urbanism, landscape, and building technologies to their cultural, social, and political milieus.
+Supported by strong affiliations with other departments in the humanities, sciences, and social sciences, the program offers a comprehensive approach to the study of the field.
 Students interact with their peers to sustain individual projects in a context of collective research.
-The fields of study are normally, but not exclusively, selected within the history and theory of one of these primary areas: architecture, urbanism, landscape, and engineering/building technology, or within the scientific study of computation and technology.

 The History and Theory Track

-After their first or second year of doctoral study, students are encouraged also to apply for assistantships in instruction, which are considered an intrinsic part of a scholar’s training.
-If the student is hired as an Assistant-in-Instruction, the minimum number of courses the student must complete that particular semester will be reduced to three.
-This will not reduce the number of required papers (9), so the AI assignment replaces only an audited course.
+The Ph.D.
+Committee sets the course requirements for each student according to his or her previous experience, specialized interests, and progress through the program.
+For the first two years, each student engages in coursework and independent study and is required to complete a minimum of four classes each semester, including required language, audited courses, and independent reading courses, for a total of sixteen courses, at least nine of which must be taken for a grade and result in a paper.
+After their first year of doctoral study, students are encouraged also to apply for assistantships in instruction, which are considered an intrinsic part of a scholar’s training.
+If the student is hired as an Assistant-in-Instruction (AI), the minimum number of courses the student must complete that semester will be reduced to three.
+This will not reduce the number of required papers, so the AI assignment replaces only an audited course.